ekelly55/DadHub/README.md

 Part of the story of DadHub is that I created it during a period in which both of my twin 3-year-old sons were sick, so it is fitting that the initial concept sketches were done roughly on a notepad with my son next to me doodling on his own notepad.

-### Blurbs Page

-Initially the Home page, I changed the homepage to a landing page/about page.

 Blurbs: ![Blurbs](https://i.imgur.com/TU9z0q5.jpg "Blurbs")

 Blurb Detail: ![Blurb Detail](https://i.imgur.com/ks8Saln.jpg "Blurb Detail")